Museum of Flying: Exhibits and features

 The museum features a display and exhibit area of nearly 22000 sqft.

 The museum provides displays and interpretive exhibits on the history of flight and the development and growth of the aviation and aerospace industry in Southern California and places heavy emphasis on the Douglas Aircraft Company and the history of the Santa Monica Airport.

 The museum features approximately a dozen aircraft chronicling flight from its beginning with a replica Wright Flyer and Lockheed Vega both of which are featured in the film Night at the Museum: Battle of the Smithsonian.
 Both of these artifacts were donated by 20th Century-Fox studios.
-Static models of the North American F-86 Sabre and Douglas A-4 Skyhawk dominate the front of the Museum.
-A partially exterior nose section from a Boeing 727-200 donated by Federal Express that they operated in their fleet for twenty years is accessible to all and is a highlight of the museum.
+Static models of a North American F-86 Sabre and Douglas A-4 Skyhawk dominate the front of the Museum.
+A partial exterior Boeing 727-200 nose section, from a former Federal Express freight aircraft, is accessible to all.
 The Museum also features a broad collection of aviation art, rare artifacts, and ephemera from famous aviators, as well as an extensive collection of photographs of historic aircraft and aircraft manufacturing.

 The Mezzanine features a recreation of the Douglas Aircraft Company Executive Board room, and a recreation of the office of Donald W. Douglas, Founder & Chairman of the Douglas Aircraft Company.
 The mezzanine also houses the new Museum Theater and Screening Room.

 The museum also features a Max Flight FS 3000 simulator which offers 360 degrees of full range motion with surround sound and HD capabilities.
 This is the only simulator of its kind in the Los Angeles area.